Multisimplicial chains and configuration spaces: Multisimplicial algebraic topology

-The following definition extends the standard definition of the simplicial case. \begin{definition} A multisimplex of a multisimplicial module (or multisimplicial set) is said to be {\em degenerate} if it is in the image of a degeneracy. \end{definition}
+for $1 \leq j \leq k$ and $0 \leq i \leq m_j$ such that, referring to $j$ as the \textit{direction} of these maps, two of them satisfy the simplicial identities when they have the same direction and commute when they do not.
+An element of $X_{m_1,\dots,m_k}$ is called an $(m_1,\dots,m_k)$-\textit{multisimplex} and it is said to be \textit{degenerate} if it is in the image of a degeneracy map.